csbernath/DataCommander/README.md

 This program is freeware and released under the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.txt).

-Data Commander is a front-end for SQL databases and other data sources.
+Data Commander is a front-end for SQL and other databases.
 The program has a plugin architecture for adding arbitrary data providers.

 The following plugins are already implemented:

-Relational database servers:
+SQL databases:
   * iDB2
   * Microsoft SQL Server
   * MySQL
   * Oracle
   * PostgreSQL

-Relational file databases:
+File databases:
   * SQLite
   * Microsoft SQL Server Compact
   * Microsoft Access
   * Microsoft Excel

-Special data sources:
+Special databases:
   * COM
   * GAC
   * MSI (Windows Installer)
   * TFS (Team Foundation Server)
-  * WMI
+  * WMI (Windows Management Instrumentation)

 Features:
   * The editor has syntax highlighting, code completion for SQL statements.
   * The output of a query can be displayed as data grid, text, html.
-  * The data grid can be exported into Excel.
+  * The data grid can be exported into Excel file.

 Development environment:
-  * .NET Framework 4.6
+  * .NET Framework 4.6.1
   * C# 6.0
   * Visual Studio 2015 Community Edition